-The 80-credit dual degree program is offered in a convenient executivestyle format, integrating online and virtual learning experiences with on-site immersions.
+The 80-credit dual degree program is offered in a convenient executivestyle format, integrating online and virtual learning experiences with onsite immersions.
 This dual degree option can be completed in three years.
-For a dual degree, all coursework must be completed before either degree is awarded.

 The DNP Executive/MPH is designed for nurses involved in an advanced nursing practice role including but not limited to: